 There is currently no vaccine for hepatitis C as there are for hepatitis A and hepatitis B. Hepatitis C vaccines will be difficult to develop due to the virus’ different genotypes and its ability to change, or mutate during infection.
-Some progress is being made, but an effective HCV vaccine is not expected for many years.
+Some progress is being made, but an effective HCV vaccine is not expected for some years.

 - HCV Treatment is very expensive.
-There are many patient assistance programs that may provide free drugs or help with insurance co-pay.
+There are many patient assistance programs that may provide free drugs or help with insurance co-payments.
 The HCV Advocate publishes a fact sheet on the various Patient Assistance Programs

 GET TESTED.
 GET TREATED.
 GET CURED.